tamnguyen820/VChess/README.md

 # VChess

-VChess is an online chess platform that allows users to play chess against each other in real-time.
-The project is divided into two main components: the frontend and the backend.
+**VChess** is an online chess platform that allows users to play chess against each other in real-time.
+The project is divided into two main components: the backend and the frontend.
+They are Git submodules - essentially references (of commits) to other Git repositories to keep my backend and frontend code/commits seperate, while allowing them to be to be put in the same superproject.

 ## Features

+- **Responsive UI:** User-friendly interface for seamless chess gameplay with high keyboard accessibility.
 - **Real-time Chess:** Play chess against opponents in real-time.
 - **Matchmaking:** Automatically find and pair players based on availability.
-- **Responsive UI:** User-friendly interface for seamless chess gameplay with high keyboard accessibility.
-- **WebSocket Communication:** Utilizes WebSocket and Socket.IO for real-time communication.
+- **Analysis Mode:** Utilizes the Stockfish chess engine to run as a web worker to provide positions evaluation and move suggestions.
+- **Puzzles:** A training mode to allow users to train their tactics on random chess puzzles.

 ## Getting Started